mila-iqia/blocks/docs/bricks_overview.rst

     >>> linear2.apply(x)
     linear_apply_output

-In the examples so far, allocation of the parameters has always happened implicitly when calling the ``apply`` methods, but it can also be called explicitly.
+In the examples so far, the allocation of the parameters has always happened implicitly when calling the ``apply`` methods, but it can also be called explicitly.
 Consider the following example: